A Conversation with Stormbreaker Venture’s Glenn Lurie (Former CEO of Synchronoss & AT&T Mobility)

 How Will You Apply the Wisdom of Glenn Lurie’s Experience at Stormbreaker, Synchronoss & AT&T?

-Lurie’s reflections bridge the early era of mobile disruption with today’s AI-driven future.
-He underscores how carrier infrastructure laid the groundwork for the digital economy, why IoT and edge computing still hold vast untapped potential, and how founders must prioritize real problem-solving over buzzwords.
-His message is clear: success in the connected world requires collaboration between innovators, investors, and operators who bring both capital and deep domain knowledge.
+Today, as General Partner at Stormbreaker Ventures, Glenn Lurie applies the lessons of his career across AT&T, Synchronoss Technologies, and the broader telecommunications industry to help the next generation of founders build leading companies in the connected ecosystem.
+His reflections bridge the early era of mobile disruption with today’s AI-driven future.
+He underscores how carrier infrastructure laid the groundwork for the digital economy, why the IoT business and edge computing still hold vast untapped potential, and how founders must prioritize real problem-solving over buzzwords.
+His message is clear: success in the connected world requires collaboration between innovators, investors, and operators who bring both capital and deep domain knowledge — not just a check, but a president-level commitment to the work.

-As Stormbreaker Ventures continues to back startups redefining mobility, networks, and smart infrastructure, Lurie remains guided by the same principle that powered his early career—seeing opportunity where technology, business, and human behavior intersect.
+As Stormbreaker Ventures continues to back startups redefining mobility, networks, and smart infrastructure, Glenn Lurie remains guided by the same principle that powered his career from McCaw Cellular through AT&T and Synchronoss — seeing opportunity where technology, business, and human behavior intersect.
+For founders building in the wireless and connected ecosystem, the advice from this former president, chief executive officer, and now general partner is simple: find smart money, find people who understand the industry from the inside, and find partners willing to get in the boat and row.